-Munich’s drinking culture has been thriving at Löwenbräukeller (Löwenbräu Beer Cellar) on Stiglmaierplatz square for over 130 years.
+Munich’s tavern culture has been thriving at Löwenbräukeller (Löwenbräu Beer Cellar) on Stiglmaierplatz square for over 130 years.

 Marked by the distinctive lion sitting above its main entrance and the large tower with its green copper spire, Löwenbräukeller is just a few minutes away from Munich Hauptbahnhof (central station) by foot.